...a Field of Dreams...

 COVID-19 - We are limiting our bookings to ensure that the toilet and shower facilities are not crowded at any time and can be cleaned very regularly.
 There is handsanitiser everywhere and additional cleaning materials in all communal spaces, please help us keep you and yours safe!

-Whole site exclusive booking IS available after 17th May.
-To include all cabins (3 x cabins sleeping 4 people each) plus (3 x shepherd huts sleeping 3 people each) plus our mini gypsy wagon sleeping 1.
-Up to 10 tents can then be pitched too.
+Whole site exclusive booking IS available.
+To include all cabins (3 x cabins sleeping 4 people each) plus (3 x shepherd huts sleeping 2 or 3 people each) plus our mini gypsy wagon sleeping 1.
 Rules (read Our Ethos) STILL apply.
 No Hen or Stag events, it's for families.
-Cost £650 per night, min 2 nights.
+Cost £500 per night, min 2 nights.
+Tents by arrangement at additional cost.
 Please call us to arrange this or email as we will always have a couple of units showing as unavailable on the availability calendar even if they are available

 What does this mean for you?
 Well, we generate all of our own electricity here on site.
 We use solar thermal, solar PV and biomass to heat the water for the showers and basins (yes, we have hot showers).
 Your cabin or shepherd hut will come with it's own solar PV set to charge phones and lanterns and has lighting fixed inside.

 There are no electric hooks ups for tents.
 It's proper 'old fashioned' camping.
 Cook on a fire enjoy re-engaging with nature.
 We do get deer crossing the field at night and have buzzards and a visiting pair of red kites.